Effective work follows principles which are even more important when working remotely.

 The UPS theory

 Thus the only place left where they can show their importance to the organisation and from which they derive their self-affirmation are meetings.
 This unfortunately has a severe negative side-effect on your meeting effectiveness.
 While in physical meetings the pure physical presence of the person is undisputable and often enough for the person to feel “seen”, the virtual world is very different.
-In the virtual world, especially in meetings with a high number of participants the pure attendance of a person might even get missed.
-Thus for everyone noticing his or her participation it is absolute key to talk, to have time in the spotlight, to show to the world their contribution.
+In the virtual world, especially in meetings with a high number of participants, the pure attendance of a person might even get missed.
+Thus for everyone noticing his or her participation it is absolutely key to talk, to have time in the spotlight, to show to the world their contribution.

-As you can imagine this usually makes meetings much longer and much harder, especially as persons searching for “UPS” often occur in groups 🙂
+As you can imagine this usually makes meetings much longer and much harder, especially as persons searching for “UPS” often occur in groups π

-Best practise and book recommendation
+Best practice and book recommendation

-Before finishing I really hope that everyone reading this, plus your families and friends are fine and healthy.
+Before finishing I really hope that everyone reading this, plus your families and friends, are fine and healthy.
 While for most of us this is just a strange new experience with a time of less social contact, it has been a nightmare and severe life-threatening situation for others and some may have even lost beloved friends, partners or parents.
 My thoughts are with those whose families haven’t been as lucky as my own.

 I wish you all the best, stay safe, stay healthy!

-Next time back on some insights on “goal setting” and maybe some thought out of the book I just finished on Amazon “The everything store“…
+Next time back with some insights on “goal setting” and maybe some thoughts out of the book I just finished on Amazon, The Everything Store…

-1. Nice piece of work !
+Nice piece of work !
 Like always.
 Congrats.

 Only to add the following: Crisis times are over – I don’t mean Virus impact are, don’t get me wrong – or about to end.
 We are landing in an unexplored society whose changes are going to be visible in the coming weeks, months, years.
 It is time to INVEST in the way we want to work in the future, provided that we already know- sometimes after suffering the adverse effects of not working where we used to – how is actually “working at home” looking like.
-To highlight a few: Presence driven working models will shift to value added working models, compensation systems (salary, omg, quite a reminiscence of the past: compensating with ….
-Salt!) , project organization, Goal setting, collaborative work and co-creation …
+To highlight a few: Presence driven working models will shift to value added working models, compensation systems (salary, omg, quite a reminiscence of the past: compensating with β¦.
+Salt!) , project organization, Goal setting, collaborative work and co-creation β¦

 Keep posting Dani !